 - iv.
 Type Ns-Type Ns waters are nonfish-bearing seasonal waters - d.
 Standard Stream Buffers. - i.
-Stream buffer widths for waters in shoreline jurisdiction in each environment designation are shown in Table B.5-1.
-A stream shall have the standard buffer width, unless a greater width is required pursuant to Subsection 5.D(3)(e), or a lesser width is allowed pursuant to Subsection 5.D(3)(f) of this Appendix B. - ii.
-Any tributaries of Pine Creek shall have a 50-foot standard buffer width, unless a greater width is required pursuant to Subsection 5.D(3)(e) of this Appendix B, or a lesser width is allowed pursuant to Subsection 5.D(3)(f) of this Appendix B. - iii.
+Standard stream buffer widths for waters in shoreline jurisdiction are shown in Table B.5-1.
+A stream shall have the required buffer width, unless a greater width is required pursuant to Subsection 5.D(3)(e) of this Appendix B, or a lesser width is allowed pursuant to Subsection 5.D(3)(f) of this Appendix B. - ii.
 Widths shall be measured outward, on the horizontal plane, from the ordinary high water mark or from the top of bank if the ordinary high water mark cannot be identified.
-The SMP Administrator may waive the requirement to provide a formal delineation of a stream's ordinary high water mark if compliance with these regulations can be demonstrated without that information, or if the applicant can clearly demonstrate that the proposed activity is outside of the stream buffer. - iv.
-Where an action is proposed in an environment designation that is separated from the shoreline by a different environment designation, the only buffer that applies in the landward designation is that buffer which is specified for that designation and is still measured from the ordinary high water mark.
+The SMP Administrator may waive the requirement to provide a formal delineation of a stream's ordinary high water mark if compliance with these regulations can be demonstrated without that information, or if the applicant can clearly demonstrate that the proposed activity is outside of the stream buffer.